unik-name/help-unikname/docs/2-unikname-id/howto-reset-my-unikname.md

 Voilà!
 All data of My Unikname App has been destroyed.

 You can now [set up My Unikname again](../howto-install-my-unikname-app.html#step-2-install-now) and [restore your @unikname](../howto-restore-my-unikname.html).

+## On Android

+Following example is for Chrome browser.
+For other browsers, maybe website data removal process is different.

+- Go to your browser settings
+- Then `website settings` > `all websites` > `my.unikname.app` > `erase and reset`
+- Then remove the icon of "My Unikname" app from your home screen